mbishr/BlazorInAction/README.md

 ![alt text](https://github.com/stonemonkey/BlazorInAction/blob/master/Images/devops_deploymenttemplate.png "Deployment template")

-I rename the stage to `Deploy` and click on `1 job, 1 task' link to edit job and task details.
+I rename the stage to `Deploy` and click on `1 job, 1 task` link to edit job and task details.

 ![alt text](https://github.com/stonemonkey/BlazorInAction/blob/master/Images/devops_deploymentstage.png "Deployment template")

 Now the page asks me to fill some parameters that will be shared among all the tasks of the pipeline.
-I just skip this by selecting `Unlink all` and confirming.
+I just skip this by selecting `Unlink all` and confirming the operation.

 Then I select `Deploy Azure App Service` task and fill the following fields:
-*   Version dropdown: 4.* (preview)
+*   Version dropdown: `4.* (preview)`
 *   Display name input: `Deploy EBikesShopServer image`
-*   Azure subscription dropdown: `BlazorInActionConnection`, this is the connection I added in a previous section for being able to push stuff to my Azure account Resource Manager.
+*   Azure subscription dropdown: `BlazorInActionConnection`, this is the connection I added in a previous section for being able to push Docker image with Azure Resource Manager.
 *   App Service type dropdown: `Web App for Containers (Linux)`
 *   App Service name dropdown: `EBikesShopServer`, this is the Azure App Service I added up in one of the first sections.
-*   Registry or Namespace input: `ebikesshopserver.azurecr.io`, this is the unique name of the Azure Registry Container configured up in one of the first sections
+*   Registry or Namespace input: `ebikesshopserver.azurecr.io`, this is the unique name of the Azure Registry Container configured up in one of the first sections.
 *   Image input: `stonemonkey/blazorinaction`, this is the name of the repository where the images are stored.
 *   Startup command input: `dotnet EBikesShop.Server.dll`